Stock Quote - HSM-T

 Stock Quote - HSDT

 The Portable Neuromodulation Stimulator (PoNS™) Device

-PoNS™ is a licensed class II medical device in Canada.
-The PoNS™ device is intended for use as a short term treatment (14 weeks) of chronic balance deficit due to mild-to-moderate traumatic brain injury (mmTBI) and is to be used in conjunction with physical therapy.
+PoNS is authorized for sale in Canada as a class II, non-implantable, medical device intended as a short term treatment (14 weeks) of gait deficit due to mild and moderate symptoms from multiple sclerosis (MS), and chronic balance deficit due to mild-to-moderate traumatic brain injury (mmTBI) and is to be used in conjunction with physical therapy.